-We speak with an expert to shed light on the process of selecting a like-minded housemate that won’t do your head in
+We speak with an expert to shed light on the process of selecting a like-minded housemate who won’t do your head in.

 Where can you advertise?